Vince Hill: Solo career

 In January 1965, Hill was offered an international recording contract with the EMI group, which signed him to their Columbia label.
-His first Top 20 chart success with his new label came a year later with "Take Me To Your Heart Again", Hill's cover of the Édith Piaf hit, "La Vie En Rose", which climbed to no. 13 on the UK Singles Chart in 1966.
+His first Top 20 chart success with his new label came a year later with "Take Me to Your Heart Again", Hill's cover of the Édith Piaf hit "La Vie En Rose", which climbed to No. 13 on the UK Singles Chart in 1966 and No. 18 on the RPM chart in Canada.
+"Roses of Picardy", composed during the First World War, was another Top 20 success, reaching No. 13 in mid 1967.

-"Roses of Picardy", composed during the First World War, was another Top 20 success, reaching No. 13 in the summer of 1967.
-Further notable songs that he recorded included "Heartaches" (no. 28, 1966); "Merci Cherie" (written by the Austrian singer Udo Jürgens), which was the winning song in the Eurovision Song Contest 1966, (no. 36, 1966); "Love Letters in the Sand" (no. 23, 1967); "The Importance of Your Love" (music by Gilbert Bécaud; English lyrics by Norman Newell) and "Look Around (And You'll Find Me There)".
-The latter track, taken from the soundtrack to the film Love Story, was another Top 20 hit, but proved to be his chart swansong, peaking at no. 12 in the latter half of 1971.
+Further notable songs that he recorded included "Heartaches" (No. 28, 1966), "Merci Cherie" (written by the Austrian singer Udo Jürgens), which was the winning song in the Eurovision Song Contest 1966, (No. 36, 1966), "Love Letters in the Sand" (No. 23, 1967), "The Importance of Your Love" (music by Gilbert Bécaud, English lyrics by Norman Newell) and "Look Around (And You'll Find Me There)".
+The latter track, taken from the soundtrack to the film Love Story, was his final Top 20 hit, peaking at No. 12 in the latter half of 1971.

 His most successful hit was his cover recording of the Rodgers and Hammerstein song "Edelweiss", from their 1959 musical The Sound of Music.
-The recording was a no. 2 hit in the UK Singles Chart in March 1967.
+The recording was a No. 2 hit on the UK Singles Chart in March 1967.
 It was to become his signature tune for the rest of his career, which saw him top the bill at the London Palladium and Talk of the Town.
 His album Edelweiss was also a hit for EMI Columbia.